 Use the built-in analytics that comes with your email management system to improve your open rates.
 Think of the analytics as feedback and make note of how the numbers move (up or down) when you change something.
 This often requires a lot of testing.

-Play around with the day you send your emails and see what works the best for your subscribers.
-Tuesdays, Wednesdays, and Thursdays are the most popular days to send emails so an email sent on one of those days are not as likely to be opened because your subscribers will be inundated with emails from other lists they’ve joined.
-Focus on subscribers who have submitted a form on your website.
-Don’t buy email lists.
+Play around with the day you send your emails and see what works best for your subscribers.
+Tuesdays, Wednesdays, and Thursdays are the most popular days to send emails, so an email sent on one of those days is not as likely to be opened because your subscribers will be inundated with emails from other lists they’ve joined.